-2. Applying Knowledge and Understanding
+Applying Knowledge and Understanding

-- Apply the principles of physics, informatics and statistics to selected problems and to a variable range of situations. - Use the tools, methodologies, language and conventions of physics, informatics and statistics to test and communicate ideas and explanations.
+- Apply the principles of physics to selected problems and to a variable range of situations. - Use the tools, methodologies, language and conventions of physics to test and communicate ideas and explanations.

-3. Communication Skills
+Communication Skills

-- Present the topics verbally in an organized and consistent manner. - Utilize a proper scientific language coherent with the topic of discussion.
+- Present the topics orally in an organized and consistent manner. - Utilize a proper scientific language coherent with the topic of discussion.

-4. Making Judgements
+Making Judgements